 Two other Do X planes, the Do X2 and X3, were completed and delivered to Italy in 1931.
 Because of their monstrous weight, all three planes were deemed unsuitable for commercial flight.
 The Do X was retired to the Berlin Air Museum in 1934 and was destroyed by an Allied air raid in 1943.
 The X2 and X3 were used primarily by the Italian military for prestige flights but were quickly retired from service in 1934.
 While the Do X was not a commercial success, it was an important experiment in early aviation.
 It remains, by its sheer physical strength and size, one of the most extraordinary seaplanes in history.

 After the Do X, re-designs came to being with the 0024 as the most prominent among them.
 In the forties, the airplane was developed further to DO-24TT which was put into commission as flight boat for sea rescue.
 Although the DO-24TT retained its physical appearance resembling that of a whale, it is actually a prototype and modified in accordance with recent know-how in the field of amphibian aeroplanes.
-The DO-24TT was an upgraded variation of the Dornier seaplanes and a product of extensive research project conducted in 1979.
+The DO-24TT was an upgraded variation of the Dornier seaplanes and a product of extensive research project.
 On the 25th of July 2003, Southeast Asian Airlines, Inc., through its Chairman of the Board and grandson of Dr. Claudius Dornier, Mr. Iren Dornier, acquired the remaining units of the DO-24TT with the intention to put the same into commercial operation.
 This acquisition marks a lot of firsts in the Philippine aviation industry as the first high-powered, high-capacity seaplane to operate commercially in the Philippines, first Asian country to play host to such an historical seaplane, among other things.